Edwin's Place HDFC

 Additionally, Edwin’s Place seeks to facilitate independence, dignity and well-being through a complement of safe, affordable housing and day-to-day services provided to the tenants of the supportive housing units.
 All tenants MUST be capable of independent living and may not require 24 hour round-the-clock, on-site medical intervention.

-The building will have a 24/7 attended lobby, a start-of-the-art camera system, and exterior lighting that will enhance community safety.
+The building will have a 24/7 attended lobby, a state-of-the-art camera system, and exterior lighting that will enhance community safety.
 The building will have a multipurpose room available for community events and meetings.
 There will be many Green features including green roof, energy star appliances, water conserving fixtures, and other sustainable design elements.

-Low-Income Working Families & Adults
+Low-Income Working Single Adults & Families

 Critical to the success of AAPC’s housing management model is our commitment to inclusive, mixed-income communities.
 Rather than being marginalized in quasi-institutional settings, our formerly homeless tenants live alongside a diverse group of low-income professionals.
 In addition to making it possible for street homeless individuals to renew their lives; the affordability, security, and prime location of AAPC’s housing enables our tenants for whom city life would not otherwise be financially feasible; to contribute to the unique character of the Big Apple.
 Some are young people newly embarking on an independent life, while others are winding down their careers or cutting down on expenses after retirement.